Just Before Dawn (1981)

 Chris Lemmon (Jonathan) is believeable and really stood out as an outgoing jokester in the film showing plenty of pizzaz.
 He showed a great charming attitude in his role to top it off proving that he is not one of those idiots with a good hearted type of personality that would make you want to be around him.

 Jamie Rose (Megan) was also wonderful as the flirtatious teen in the film as she knew how to make you smile by watching her performance.
 She brings out alot of spunk, humor and terrific characteristics in her role with a great bubbly attitude too.
+Does well by freaking out after that she discovers that someone else is touching her in the lake underwater.
+Also does well looking out at night during a bonfire and calling out who's out there after she hears a noise which seems creepy.
 In fact I found her to be the best actress in this film.

 We have a supporting role by George Kennedy (Roy McLean) who was wonderful as a forest ranger with his real serious and no bullshit type of attitude.
 He was a perfect key role to the film in which I found him to be the best actor in the film.
 He really made his part very mysterious as if he's hiding something about what went on in the mountains.
+He looked natural in a certain scene by talking to his horse asking why it's upset.
 I always enjoyed his performances in any type of show.

 There's another supporting actor performed by the late Mike Kellin (Ty) who played a terrific crazed drunk with his gruff looks and rough speaking which was very good and can really perform an eccentric type of character.
+A great crazy laughter on him falling to the ground in a certain scene.
 He performed in another camp slasher film before his death titled Sleepaway Camp.

 Katie Powell (Merry Cat Logan) was very convincing as a backwoods girl as she really knew on how to act very strange as well as showing great crazy like expressions along with her speech which she really knew on how to come across as a strange one.